 - Swimming pool

 Comstock is a neighborhood that can trace its origins back to the expansion of the early streetcar routes leading to and from downtown.
 The neighborhood lies directly south of Spokane on the city's South Hill.
-It is bordered by High Drive neighborhood to its south and west, 29th Avenue to the north and Bernard Street to the east.
+It is bordered by the High Drive neighborhood to its south and west, 29th Avenue to the north, and Bernard Street to the east.

 Residential construction first began to take off in the second quarter of the 20th century and continued through post-World War II.
 The neighborhood is dominated by single-family homes, particularly large ranch and split-level ranch homes.
 Commercial development is almost completely limited to the Manito Shopping Center area, near the northern border of the neighborhood.
 The development provides residents with shopping and restaurants within the neighborhood.

 Residents are drawn to the neighborhood in part because of its location.
 The central focus of the community is Comstock Park, established in 1938.
-The park features rolling green landscape, a swimming pool and playground equipment.
+The park features rolling green landscape, a swimming pool, and playground equipment.